opentok/opentok-node/README.md

 });
 ```

-You can also get a list of all the Callbacks you've registered for your API Key.
-This is
+You can also get a list of all the callbacks you've registered for your API key.
-done using the ``opentok.listCallbacks(callback)`` method.
+This is done using the `OpenTok.listCallbacks(callback)` method.

 ```javascript
 opentok.listCallbacks(function(error, callbacks) {